 Within addiction, it can be hard to contemplate a life without an opioid drug, especially when you think about the hardships of withdrawal.
 While detox will still be an intensely trying process, our program makes if far more comfortable, less stressful and safer than doing it alone.
 In addition, you get to progress seamlessly into our other comprehensive addiction treatment therapies.

-If you’re wanting to get off of heroin or an opioid painkiller but you’re not sure how to start, let us help you.
-Additionally, if you’re wanting to help a loved one progress to a sober and more fulfilling life, Swift River can help you to support them in these goals.
+If you are trying to get off of heroin or an opioid painkiller but you’re not sure how to start, let us help you.
+Additionally, if you want to help loved one progress to a sober and more fulfilling life, Swift River can help you to support them in these goals.
 Contact us now.